How To Increase Testosterone Naturally (For Men)

 Lose Weight and Avoid Estrogen

 Estrogen is usually thought of as a female hormone but it is also found in men and converts from testosterone via the action of the aromatase enzyme.
 As estrogen levels rise we find that testosterone levels decline and this can have profound consequences for male libido and bodyfat levels.
 Ever seen middle aged guys with man boobs?
 Yep, that is down to excessive estrogen levels.
 Wondered why it is generally the case that fatter guys have this problem?
 This is because as bodyfat goes up so do levels of the aromatase enzyme and this means that the rate at which men start producing estrogen goes up.
 In fact, in studies conducted with obese males their levels of estrogen were much higher than the average male with correspondingly lower levels of testosterone.
 When these subjects were then dieted down their estrogen levels dropped while their testosterone increased.
+Estrogen Blockers can help combat this.

 Avoid hot baths and wear loose fitting clothing to prevent overheating.